chanzuckerberg/single-cell/design-documents/0006-collection-revisions/readme.md

 ![database schema](./imgs/database_schema.png)

-The PK of dataset is changed to an integer counter.
-The old PK is moved to UUID which is unique in the table.
-This allows the UUID of the dataset to be modified without creating a new row.

-All child tables connected to a dataset will use the new PK to link to the dataset.

 An additional column called _original_uuid_ will be added to the dataset table.
 This column will be used when a revision is created to track the original row.

 The additional column _published_ will determine if a dataset was ever published.
 Datasets that have previously been published will show up in the public view of the collection even if the data set has been deleted.